sarah-is-coding/HomeCookHub/project-description.md

 The project demands expertise in the following areas:

-**Web and Mobile App Development:** Ensuring a seamless and responsive user experience across devices.
+**Web App Development:** Ensuring a seamless and responsive user experience across devices.

 **Database Management:** Efficient storage, retrieval, and management of vast amounts of recipe data, user profiles, reviews, and more.

-**Machine Learning:** For recipe recommendations based on user preferences and dietary habits.

 **UI/UX Design:** Crafting an intuitive user interface that caters to diverse user bases including those with special accessibility needs.

 **Cloud Computing:** For backup, storage, and ensuring data integrity and accessibility.

-**API Integrations:** To link up with health or diet apps and potentially local farm databases.
+**API Integrations:** To link with the database storing our recipe and user data.

 ## Project Team Approach to Problem: